-As the Corporation expects to soon reach its previously announced near-term net debt target of US\$1.7 billion, on March 3, 2022, the Corporation filed an application with the Toronto Stock Exchange ("TSX") for a normal course issuer bid ("NCIB") which, once approved by the TSX, will allow MEG to initiate a share buyback program to buy back over a twelve month period up to approximately 10% of the Corporation's public float (as defined by the TSX), up to a maximum of approximately 30,702,290 Common Shares.
+Normal Course Issuer Bid.
+In anticipation of reaching its previously announced near-term net debt target of US\$1.7 billion, on March 3, 2022, the Corporation filed an application with the Toronto Stock Exchange ("TSX") for a normal course issuer bid ("NCIB") which allowed MEG to initiate a share buyback program to buyback over a twelve-month period up to approximately 10% of the Corporation's public float.